 Judy Grossman, DrPH, OTR is Associate Director of Ackerman’s Center for the Developing Child and Family and Director of Ackerman’s Resilient Families: Children with Special Needs Project.
-In addition to her family therapy practice, Dr. Grossman is adjunct faculty at NYU’s Department of Occupational Therapy; public health and special education consultant and policy analyst; and creator of the Personal Best prevention program for parents.
+In addition to her family therapy practice, Dr. Grossman is adjunct faculty at NYU; public health and special education consultant and policy analyst; and creator of the Personal Best prevention program for parents with young children.

 Project Faculty will present case studies: Judi Aronowitz, RN, LCSW, Sara Goldsmith, NCSP; Elissa Kirtzman, LCSW; Tracy Ross, LCSW.

 Tuesday, December 11, 2018

 5 CE Contact Hours